DeFiGeek-Community/landing-page/content/blog/development-updates-september-2022-copy.md

 ### NFT Image Development

 We are looking for illustrators and designers to design NFT images and models.
-If you are interested, please join [NFT Department](https://discord.com/channels/705052448418693180/897682225913528420)our Discord.
+If you are interested, please check [NFT Department](https://discord.com/channels/705052448418693180/897682225913528420) in Discord.

 ## -Other-